innomatica/narrodata/docs/manual.md

 4. Upload documents using drag and drop.
 5. All documents you uploaded should appear in the directory.

-## How to Delete the App and Related Data
+## How to Completely Delete App and Related Data

 1. On the mobile app, go to `Account` menu and click `Cancel Account`.
 2. On the desktop, log in to your